-The Okavango Delta is an absolute highlight if you travel to Botswana in Africa.
-It is one of the Seven Natural Wonders of Africa.
-Palm trees and other trees grow on the hundreds of islands in the delta, which makes this area an ideal habitat for hippos, elephants, lions and many bird species.
-You can even find the big 5 here.
-The unique location, the peace and beauty in combination with excellent game viewing makes this a holiday destination you really need to add to your bucket list.
+The Okavango Delta is one of the Seven Natural Wonders of Africa and will be an absolute highlight if you travel to Botswana in Africa.
+The rich vegetation on the many islands in the delta makes this area an ideal habitat for hippos, elephants, lions and many bird species.
+You can even find the famous big 5 here.
+The unique location, the peace and beauty in combination with excellent game viewing makes this a bucket list destination you will never forget.

 The Okavango Delta is a swamp area that is fed by the Okavango River.
 It is a beautiful expansive area full of waterways, lily-filled lagoons and forested islands that occupies around 15000 square kilometer.
 This makes it the largest delta in the world.
 The Delta is located in the north of Botswana, in the middle of the swamp area in the Kalahari.
 The Okavango River is 1600 kilometers long.
 This river starts in the highlands of Angola and ends in the Kalahari area.
 The delta area has a reversed season; In the dry season the water is highest and vice versa.

 There are different ways to enjoy the Okavango.
-A walking safari through the Okavango Delta is a unique experience.
+A walking safari through the Okavango Delta is a unique and exciting experience.
 During the safari you can come face to face with elephants, lions and buffaloes.
 Somewhat quieter is a boat safari.
 Sail through the tall grass and enjoy the tranquility and vastness of the unique area.
-To really get a picture of how big the delta is you might want to fly over it.
-When you do that you see how the river makes its way through the beautiful landscape.
-We recommend to stay two or three days so that you can spend one or 2 nights in the area.
+We recommend to stay at least two or three days so that you can spend one or 2 nights in the area.
 If you decide to stay for several days, you can camp on one of the safer islands of the Delta.
 At night it is compulsory to keep a campfire so it keeps wild animals away.

 When to visit